ghimiresunil/Awesome-ML-Toolbox/README.md

 - [matchzoo](https://matchzoo.readthedocs.io/en/master/): MatchZoo is a toolkit for text matching
 - [matplotlib](https://pypi.org/project/matplotlib/): Matplotlib strives to produce publication quality 2D graphics
 - [memory-profiler](https://pypi.org/project/memory-profiler/): A module for monitoring memory usage of a python program
+- [Modin](https://modin.readthedocs.io/en/stable/) : Provide an effortless way to speed up your pandas notebooks, scripts, and libraries.
 - [mongoengine](https://pypi.org/project/mongoengine/): MongoEngine is a Python Object-Document Mapper for working with MongoDB.
 - [more_itertools](https://pypi.org/project/more-itertools/): More routines for operating on iterables, beyond itertools
 - [multiprocessing-logging](https://pypi.org/project/multiprocessing-logging/): Logger for multiprocessing applications